skycoin/skywire-testnet/pkg/dmsg/README.md

 >
 >- `ACK` frames should include the first 4 bytes of the rolling hash of incoming payloads, enforcing reliability of data.
 Transports should therefore keep track of incoming/outgoing rolling hashes.
 >- Transports should also be noise-encrypted. `REQUEST` and `ACCEPT` frames should include noise handshake messages (`KK` handshake pattern), and the `FWD` and `ACK` payloads are to be encrypted.
+> - Transports should implement read/write deadlines and local/remote addresses (like `net.Conn`).
 > - `dmsg.Server` should check incoming frames to disallow excessive sending of `CLOSE`, `ACCEPT` and `REQUEST` frames.

 ## Terminology